tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

 After reading this document,
 one should expect to understand how Tahoe-LAFS clients interact over the network with Tahoe-LAFS storage nodes.

+The primary goal of the introduction of this protocol is to simplify the task of implementing a Tahoe-LAFS storage server.
+Specifically, it should be possible to implement a Tahoe-LAFS storage server without a Foolscap implementation (substituting an HTTP server implementation).
+The Tahoe-LAFS client will also need to change but it is not expected that it will be noticably simplified by this change.

 Security
 --------